Frequently Asked Questions

 • Q. How long can I continue to receive financial aid at LMU?

-LMU funded sources of financial aid are available for a maximum of eight semesters.
-Please refer to the Academic Degree Requirements and Policies section of the Undergraduate Bulletin for information on the recommended course load to complete degree requirements in eight semesters (four years).
+LMU funded sources of financial aid are available for a maximum of eight semesters (six semesters for students who enter LMU through Transfer Admission).
+Please refer to the Academic Degree Requirements and Policies section of the Undergraduate Bulletin for information on the recommended course load to complete degree requirements in the required timeframe listed above.

 Q. What if there is a change to my housing plan?